-I am a 32-year-old African-American woman from California who wants to become the finest nursing administrator possible.
+I am a 32-year-old African American African-American woman from California who wants to become the finest nursing administrator possible.
 I am a serious, dedicated, compassionate woman who lives to help others.
 The most significant contribution that I might make to society would be to help the community by educating pregnant women and their families about the delivery process—becoming a manager of staff and meeting department goals.
 At the same time, I also advocate for staff.
 I dream of becoming the Director of Nursing for a major hospital or corporation.

 My long-term goal is to serve as one of the directors of a nursing training program emphasizing assistance to women and teenage girls from underprivileged backgrounds.
 I feel strongly that my high motivation and determination to succeed have prepared me well so that I can excel in your program.
 As a Registered Nurse with experience on the surgical floor, I can work under pressure in stressful situations, and, most of all, my professional experience has helped to prepare me for the specialization that I have chosen in the area of maternity since I have spent nearly three years as an RN in Labor and Delivery.
-I am a mature woman, a single parent of a 12-year son named Hadari, who is the light of my life, and now old enough to amuse himself while studying for my Master’s courses.
+I am a mature woman, a single parent of a 12-year son named Hadari, who is the light of my life, and now old enough to amuse himself while studying for my master's courses.
 I want to provide a comfortable life for my son and guide him toward higher education.
 I am the first person in my family to attend, let alone graduate from college.
-I am now eager to use my knowledge to help others succeed in life, especially nurses from diverse ethnic populations.
+I am eager to use my knowledge to help others succeed, especially nurses from diverse ethnic populations.
 I want to teach future nurses in a way that is easy to understand and allows them to feel comfortable.

 I want to thank you for considering my application to your program.

 MSN Nurse Educator Personal Purpose